A legal guardian is a person who has the legal authority to care for the personal and property interests of another person.

 Guardianship for a minor

 Ohio laws state that the parents of a minor are the legal guardians of that child.
-However, the laws also state that the parents can designate who will become the child’s legal guardian in the event of their deaths.
+However, the laws also state that the parents can designate who will become the child’s legal guardian in the event of their death.
 This is typically subject to the approval of the court.
 In the unfortunate event of the demise or incapacitation of a child’s parents, if there are no guardianship provisions in place, the decision could be left up to the courts.

 By including guardianship provisions as part of your estate planning, you can rest assured that your children will be taken care of if something happens to you.